-7.3 Financial and Market Outcomes: What are your financial and market-place performance results?
-(70 points) Results
+7.3 Financial and Market Outcomes: What are your financial and market results?
+(70 points)

-Summarise your organisation's KEY financial and market-place PERFORMANCE RESULTS by CUSTOMER OR MARKET SEGMENTS, as appropriate.
+Summarise your organisation's key financial and market-place PERFORMANCE RESULTS by CUSTOMER or market SEGMENTS, as appropriate.
 Include appropriate comparative data.

-- a.
-Financial and Market Results - (1) What are your current Levels and Trends in Key Measures or INDICATORS of financial PERFORMANCE, including aggregate Measures of financial return, financial viability, or budgetary PERFORMANCE, nas appropriate? - (2) What are your current LEVELS and TRENDS in KEY MEASURES OR INDICATORS OF market-place PERFORMANCE, including market share or position, market and market share growth, and new markets entered, as appropriate?
+a.
+Financial and Market RESULTS

+- (1) What are your current Levels and TRENDS in KEY MEASURES OF INDICATORS of financial PERFORMANCE, including aggregate MEASURES of financial return and economic value, or budgetary MEASURES, as appropriate? - (2) What are your current LEVELS and TRENDS in KEY MEASURES Or INDICATORS of treasury PERFORMANCE, including performance of investments, interest rate and funds management, as appropriate?

 N1.
-Responses to 7.3a(1) might include aggregate measures of financial return, such as return on investment (ROI), operating margins, profitability, or profitability by market or customer segment.
-Responses also might include measures of financial viability, such as liquidity, debt-to-equity ratio, days cash on hand, asset utilisation, and cash flow.
-Measures should relate to the financial measures reported in 4.1a(1) and the financial management approaches described in Item 2.2.
+Responses to 7.3.a.(1) might include aggregate measures such as return on investment (ROI), asset utilisation, operating margins, profitability, profitability by market or customer segment, liquidity, debt-to-equity ratio, value added per employee, and financial activity measures.
+Measures should relate to the financial management approaches described in Item 6.2.